renodubois/renodubois.com/content/posts/album-a-day-jan-2021-intro.md

 - Portugal.
 The Man - Waiter: "You Vultures!"
 - Fiona Apple - Fetch The Bolt Cutters
 - Remi Wolf - Juno
+- Kevin Abstract - ARIZONA BABY
-- Kevin Abstract - The Turning Wheel
+- Spellling - Abstract - The Turning Wheel
 - Prince - Purple Rain
 - Spoon - They Want My Soul
 - mewithoutYou - It's All Crazy!
 It's All False!
 It's All A Dream!
 It's Alright